confluentinc/cp-docker-images/docs/configuration.rst

 * File descriptor limit:  Control Center may require many open files so we recommend setting the file descriptor limit to at least 16384

-* Data persistence: the Control Center image stores it's data in the /var/lib/confluent-control-center directory.
+* Data persistence: the Control Center image stores its data in the /var/lib/confluent-control-center directory.
 We recommend that you bind this to a volume on the host machine so that data is persisted across runs.

 Required Settings
 """""""""""""""""